 The enable secret has been hashed with MD5, whereas in the command:

-The password has been encrypted using the weak reversible algorithm.
+The password has been encrypted with the weak reversible algorithm.

-When you send configuration information in e-mail, you should sanitize the configuration from type 7 passwords.
+When you send configuration information in e-mail, sanitize the configuration from type 7 passwords.
 You can use the show tech-support command, which sanitizes the information by default.
-Sample show tech-support command output is shown below.
+Sample show tech-support command output is shown here:

-When saving your configuration files on a Trivial File Transfer Protocol (TFTP) server, change the privileges on that file when it is not in use or put it behind a firewall.
+When you save your configuration files on a Trivial File Transfer Protocol (TFTP) server, change the privileges on that file when it is not in use or put it behind a firewall.

 Cisco has no immediate plans to support a stronger encryption algorithm for Cisco IOS user passwords.
-If Cisco should decide to introduce such a feature in the future, that feature will definitely impose an additional administrative burden on users who choose to take advantage of it.
+If Cisco does decide to introduce such a feature in the future, that feature definitely imposes an additional administrative burden on users who choose to take advantage of it.

-Key management issues would make it a nontrivial task to switch over to a stronger reversible algorithm, such as DES.
-Although it would be easy to modify Cisco IOS to use DES to encrypt passwords, there would be no security advantage in doing so if all Cisco IOS systems used the same DES key.
+Key management issues would make it a nontrivial task to switch over to a stronger reversible algorithm, such as Data Encryption Standard (DES).
+Although it would be easy to modify Cisco IOS to use DES to encrypt passwords, there would be no security advantage in this approach, if all Cisco IOS systems used the same DES key.
 If different keys were used by different systems, an administrative burden would be introduced for all Cisco IOS network administrators, and portability of configuration files between systems would be damaged.
-Customer demand for stronger reversible password encryption has been small.
+User demand for stronger reversible password encryption has been small.